-☐ Open the Switching > L2-Redundancy > Spanning Tree > Global dialog. □ Disable the function.
+□ Open the Switching > L2-Redundancy > Spanning Tree > Global dialog. □ Disable the function.
 In the state on delivery, Spanning Tree is enabled in the device.

+enable

+configure

+configure

+no spanning-tree operation

+Switches Spanning Tree off.

+Show spanning-tree global

-Change to the Privileged EXEC mode. enable configure Change to the Configuration mode.
-Switches Spanning Tree off. no spanning-tree operation Displays the parameters for checking. show spanning-tree global
+Displays the parameters for checking.